tanvirgb/Capstone-Project-3-Entertainment-Website/README.md

 # Capstone-Project-3-Entertainment-Website

-An entertainment website using EJS, Bootstrap, Express.js with Axios, and Rapid API.
+An entertainment website using EJS, Bootstrap, Express.js with Axios, and RapidAPI.

 ## How the Website Looks